legalize-dev/legalize-nl/nl/BWBR0017728.md

 ### 11.2.1.5.
 Superstructures

-### 11.2.1.5.
-Superstructures

 In addition to the criteria above designers and builders should address the following hazards which are known to affect vessels operating in planing modes or those achieving relatively high speeds:

+### 11.2.1.6.
+High Speed Vessels

+In addition to the criteria above designers and builders should address the following hazards which are known to affect vessels operating in planing modes or those achieving relatively high speeds:

 ### 11.2.2.
 Sailing Vessels

-In addition to the criteria above designers and builders should address the following hazards which are known to affect vessels operating in planing modes or those achieving relatively high speeds:

 ### 11.2.2.1.
 Monohulls

-### 11.2.1.3.
-Multi-hulls

 ### 13.2.6.
 Lifebuoys

-It might be noted that provided the vessel complies with the requirements of 11.2.2.1.1, 11.2.2.1.2 and 11.2.2.1.3 and is sailed with an angle of heel which is no greater than the’ derived angle of heel', it should be capable of withstanding a wind gust equal to 1.4 times the actual wind velocity (i.e. twice the actual wind pressure) without immersing the’ down-flooding openings', or heeling to an angle greater than 60°.
+If, as a result of immersion of openings in a superstructure, a vessel cannot meet the required standard, those superstructure openings may be ignored and the openings in the weather deck used instead to determine θf.
+In such cases the GZ curve should be derived without the benefit of the buoyancy of the superstructure.

 ### 11.2.2.2.
 Multi-hulls

+### 11.2.2.2.
+Multi-hulls

 ### 11.3.
 Damage Stability

-### 12.1.
-General

 ### 11.4.
 Elements of Stability

 ### 11.4.
 Elements of Stability

-### 11.5.
-Stability Documents
+### 11.4.
+Elements of Stability

 All regularly used openings for access and for ventilation should be considered when determining the downflooding angle.
 No opening regardless of size which may lead to progressive flooding should be immersed at an angle of heel of less than 40°.
 Air pipes to tanks can, however, be disregarded.

 If, as a result of immersion of openings in a superstructure, a vessel cannot meet the required standard, those superstructure openings may be ignored and the openings in the weather deck used instead to determine θf.
 In such cases the GZ curve should be derived without the benefit of the buoyancy of the superstructure.

+### 12.1.
+General

 ### 12.2.
 Freeboard Mark and Loading